lindseypgill/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 ## Customer Search
 The 'Customer Search' form allows an analyst to select a customer for the request.
 This search returns both Contacts and Co-workers.
 This form is useful when the a support team is supporting both external and internal customers.

-* Search both Contacts and Co-workers
+* Search on both Contacts and Co-workers
 * Filter on Contacts or Co-workers
-* The Customers active Requests are displayed when a customer is resolved.
+* The Customers active Requests are displayed when a customer is selected.
     * The list of the customer's Requests can be filtered to only show those which the logging agent supports via the linked service: app.itsm.progressiveCapture.customerDetails.showOnlySupportedRequests.
 When disabled, an agent will have visibility to unsupported customer Requests, this must be avoided for customers with multiple service desks (e.g. IT and HR).
     * An option to add a new Contact can be displayed on this form if the following system setting is enabled: app.itsm.progressiveCapture.customerSearch.allowAddContact
 * Advanced filtering